This post may contain affiliate links.

 Instructions

-- Bake for 35-40 minutes, the center will be very slightly jiggly.
+- Bake for 35-40 minutes, the center might be very slightly jiggly.
 Let cool 10-15 minutes and serve.

 Notes